512 St. Clair: Presto

 The TTC reintroduced a 2-hour time-based transfer on August 26, 2018, but this time system-wide rather than for just the 512 route.
-It is currently available only to Presto card customers who pay single fares with stored card balance.
+It is currently available only to customers paying with Presto, credit or debit card on a Presto fare device.

 Proposed extensions

-About 2007, two plans had been proposed to extend the St. Clair line west of Gunns Loop, but neither are active today.
-At that time, transit advocate Steve Munro was of the opinion that extensions west of Gunns Loop may lack the ridership to be justified.
+About 2007, two plans had been proposed to extend the St. Clair line west of Gunns Loop, but neither is active today.
+At the time, transit advocate Steve Munro thought that extensions west of Gunns Loop might lack the ridership to be justified.

 The first proposal would see Route 512 extended west along St. Clair Avenue West to Runnymede Road, and south underneath the Canadian Pacific Railway Galt Subdivision line to a bus loop at Runnymede Road and Dundas Street West, replacing a portion of route 71A Runnymede.
 Streetcar tracks would then be extended southeast along Dundas Street West to Dundas West station where the 504 King and 505 Dundas streetcar routes currently terminate.
 The tracks on Dundas would be served by a new route replacing the current 40 Junction bus route.
-While this scheme may not be warranted by potential ridership, it would cut down the amount of deadhead (not-in-service) time required by St. Clair streetcars to get to St. Clair Avenue.
+While the scheme may not be warranted by potential ridership, it would cut down the amount of deadhead (not-in-service) time required by St. Clair streetcars to get to St. Clair Avenue.

 The other proposal comes as part of Transit City, the Light Rail expansion proposal.
 It would see route 512 extended west on St. Clair all the way to Jane Street, replacing portions of routes 71A Runnymede (now replaced by route 189 Stockyards) and 79B Scarlett Road, where it would connect with a planned Jane Street LRT.